Siemplexus/DBIx-Class-Storage-DBI-MariaDB/README.md

 ## Copyright and License

-This software is Copyright (c) 2023 by Siemplexus
+Copyright (C) 2023 Siemplexus

-This is free software, licensed under:
-    The Artistic License 2.0 (GPL Compatible)
+This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.